 However, the Bible reveals another “virus” that is even more deadly than the coronavirus or the most deadly disease ever experienced.
-It calls that “disease” with which we were conceived and born various names: sin, trespass, iniquity, wickedness, evil, guilt, and others.
+It calls that “disease” with which we were conceived and born various names: sin, trespass, iniquity, wickedness, evil, guilt, and other words.
 Taken together, they describe the human passive and active rebellion against the will of our merciful Maker.
-That rebellion has brought all our human ills on us.
+That rebellion has brought all our human and unversal ills on us.

 Would you like to be perfect, that is, free from human rebellion and its many disastrous “viruses”?
-Well, we can’t gain perfection because we are saddled with these weak bodies.
+Well, we can’t gain perfection for ourselves because in this life we are saddled with these weak bodies.
 That problem is the human dilemma.

 In other words, God is perfect, but we’re not.
-God requires us to be perfect, but we can’t because our imperfection is built into us.
+God requires us to be perfect, but we can’t because our imperfection is built into us by our own rebellion against God.
 You see, all the other belief systems besides biblical Christianity think that we can somehow reach up to God.
 On the other hand, we know, based on the Bible, that we can’t reach God on our own.
-What’s worse, we are born on our way to eternal separation from God and all we know in this life because we brought it all upon ourselves.
+What’s worse, we are born on our way to eternal separation from God and all that we know in this life, because we brought it all upon ourselves.

-In spite of our human inability to become perfect and live with the perfection of God, he decided before he made anything to put his rescue plan into effect when the First Person of God sent the Second Person to join himself with humanity in Mary’s uterus, while the Third Person of God “fertilized” her egg without a human father.
+In spite of our human inability to become perfect and to live with the perfection of God, he has decided before he makes anything to put his rescue plan into effect when the First Person of God sends the Second Person to join himself with humanity in Mary’s uterus, while the Third Person of God “fertilizes” her egg without a human father.

-God named the baby who was born Jesus, meaning “God rescues.”
-Jesus, the God-man, led a perfect life resisting all temptations to become imperfect.
-Though fully not-guilty of the charges of claiming to be God and being a king who opposed the Roman king, he decided to undergo Roman torture at the hands of sadistic Roman soldiers, who whipped him without mercy and nailed his wrists and feet to a wooden post or plank with a crosspiece.
+God names the baby who has been born “Jesus,” a name meaning “God rescues.”
+Jesus, the God-man, then leads a perfect life by resisting all temptations to become imperfect.
+Though Jesus is fully not-guilty of the charges of claiming to be God and being a king who opposes the Roman king, he decides to endure Roman torture at the hands of sadistic Roman soldiers, who whip him without mercy and nail his wrists and feet to a wooden post or plank with a crosspiece.
 He would have to lift himself up all the time or suffocate.

-A remarkable event while Jesus hung on the cross was his prayer that his heavenly Father would forgive the religious leaders and the soldiers.
-He wanted the First Person of God, who is the just, divine Judge, to postpone his guilty verdict so that they could have an opportunity to turn away from their unjust actions and turn to God for his forgiveness.
+A remarkable event while Jesus hung on the cross was his prayer that his heavenly Father would forgive the religious leaders and the soldiers who killed him.
+He wants the First Person of God, who is the just, divine Judge, to postpone his guilty verdict so that they can have an opportunity to turn away from their unjust actions and turn to God for his forgiveness.

 What does all this history have to do with our “virus”?
 Jesus voluntarily gave up his life on that torture instrument as our perfect Substitute.
 In that completely unselfish act, Jesus took all believers’ imperfection on himself, and the Father-Creator gave us Jesus’ perfection and not-guilty verdict.
-But Jesus took our guilty verdict and imperfection on himself in his death.
+At the same time, Jesus took the punishment for our guilty verdict and imperfection on himself in his death.

 This whole true story will not be completed until believers’ souls go to be with God when we die.
-But Jesus will return as he promised to bring with him believers’ souls.
+But Jesus will return as he has promised to bring with him believers’ souls.
 When that amazing event happens, he will rejoin our perfected souls with our risen, perfected bodies to live in a perfected universe that he will make.
-Come soon, Jesus!
-The question is, Have you trusted him to be your Ticket to final, full perfection?
-It is that reason that makes me invite you to join us on the journey toward final perfection, a little like the fellow’s journey at the top of each webpage.
-He’s going toward the mountain peak in the distance; we, toward Jesus.

 I invite your responses for a good discussion.
 Let us hear from you.